Four eccentric mergers increase the evidence that LIGO--Virgo--KAGRA's binary black holes form dynamically: Eccentricity measurements

 \subsubsection{Mass-gap events}

-GW191109 and GW200208\_22 are both highlighted in \citet{GWTC-3} as potential events of interest from the perspective of searches for intermediate-mass black holes.
 GW190426\_19 has the highest mass of all binary mergers reported by the LVK, with both components more massive than predicted by isolated evolution: $m_1 = 106.9^{+41.6}_{-25.2}$ M$_\odot$, $m_2 = 76.6^{+26.2}_{-33.6}$ M$_\odot$ \citep{GWTC-2-1}.
 Our analysis of GW190426\_19 recovers parameters consistent with those recovered in the LVK analysis, including the slight deviation from the prior at higher values of $\chi_{\rm eff}$.
 Another high-mass event, GW200220\_06, is found by the LVK to have mass-gap components: $m_1 = 87^{+40}_{-23}$ M$_\odot$, $m_2 = 61^{+26}_{-25}$ M$_\odot$ \citep{GWTC-3}, consistent with our findings.
 We find that GW190426\_19 and GW200220\_06 do \textit{not} contain hints of orbital eccentricity.

 GW190426\_19 and GW200220\_06 have high reweighting efficiencies of $72\%$ and $83\%$ respectively, with $11\%$ and $13\%$ of their posterior support above $e_{10} = 0.05$.
 Reweighting to \texttt{SEOBNRE} pushes the preferred mass-ratio and source-frame chirp mass to slightly lower values for GW190426B, but this shift does not appear correlated with eccentricity; we put the difference down to waveform systematics.
 There is virtually no difference between the quasi-circular and eccentric posteriors for GW200220\_06.